 To better understand how well the proposed algorithm performs w.r.t. input hue and saturation, we visualize the distributions of forward and backward mapping errors (RMSE) over the hue and saturation gamut (HSV color space [25]) which is shown in Fig. 6.
 The distributions are generated for the common capture condition set - "1 illuminant + 10 exposures" - as the examples.
 Specifically, the complete distribution data is interpolated for a 400×400 uniform grid.
 This grid (as an image) is then filtered by a 41×41 Gaussian kernel with a 20 standard deviation.
 In addition, in Fig. 7, we also plot the RMSE distributions for the same capture condition - "1 illuminant + 10 exposures" - w.r.t. lightness (i.e. value channel of the HSV color space).
 Similarly, the complete distribution data are interpolated for a 400-tick uniform 1-D space.
 This interpolated 1-D space data is then filtered by a 41×1 Gaussian kernel with a 20 standard deviation.

-Overall, higher forward and backward errors are observed when saturation is high and hue is close to 0 or 1 (i.e. reddish colors).
+Overall, higher forward errors are observed when hue and saturation are both high.
 Value (of the HSV color space) does not seem to have a great impact for the forward errors although lower forward errors are found near both clipping boundaries of 0 and 1.
+Higher backward errors are found when value is high while hue and saturation have less impact on the backward error.